TatsuUkraine/flutter_reactive_validator/README.md

 # Reactive Validator

-Reactive Validator is a validation manager package for Streams and Value Notifiers.
+Reactive Validator is a type safe validation manager package for Streams and Value Notifiers.

 It provides ability to define scoped validation rules for set of stream or value listenable objects.
 Also it allows to manage error state